jeffreyruoss/page-speed/README.md

 # Page Speed Check

-This is a simple application that checks the Google Page Speed Insights score of your webpage.
-It is based on Node.js and uses Google's Pagespeed Insights API to analyze the performance of a web page and provide suggestions to make that page faster.
+This is a simple node script that checks the Google Page Speed Insights score of your webpage automatically / periodically.
+Uses the Google Page Speed Insights API.

 ## Prerequisites